Squish for Java BDD Tutorials

 Then addressbook should have zero entries

-When editing the test.feature file, a Feature file warning, No implementation found is displayed for each undefined step.
+When editing the test.feature file, a warning No implementation found is displayed for each undefined step.
 The implementations are in the steps subdirectory, in Test Case Resources, or in Test Suite Resources.
 Running our Feature test now will currently fail at the first step with a No Matching Step Definition and the following steps will be skipped.

 Recording Step implementation

-In order to record the Scenario, click Record ( ) next to the respective Scenario that is listed in the Scenarios tab in Test Case Resources view.
+In order to record a Scenario, press the Record () button next to the respective Scenario that is listed in the Scenarios tab of Test Case Resources.

 "Record Scenario"